atacan/html-swift/README.md

 ## Usage
 It is used in this simple macOS app https://github.com/atacan/Dime-a-Dozen
 ## Credits
 The original converter code is from https://github.com/vapor-community/HTMLKit/.
-It is modified to work for https://github.com/BinaryBirds/swift-html
 https://github.com/nicklockwood/SwiftFormat is used for indentations.